KYC and AML

 Not all clients are equal when it comes to risk.
 A small local supplier might need only basic checks, while a global client dealing in cryptocurrency might require deeper scrutiny.

-How KYC And AML Work Together
+How KYC and AML Work Together

 KYC is where you verify who your customer is before you start working together, while AML ensures their activities stay above board throughout your relationship.